 - inadequate cleaning of mattresses and bedding for naptime

 These are just some of the things I have personally witnessed.
-Now, I also worked in 2 schools which did not have a single one of the negative attributes listed above and were actually all about educating and caring for children.
+Now, I also worked in 2 schools that did not have a single one of the negative attributes listed above and were actually all about educating and caring for children.

 In order to be able to immediately spot if you have found a good or a bad apple, make sure the school ticks off at least the following 10 requirements.